Review · Weight Loss

 Supplement Skeptic reviews compare the visible label and sales claims against published research, dose ranges used in human studies, safety guidance, checkout terms, and refund mechanics.
 This page is not medical advice.

-1. Hung SK, Perry R, Ernst E. The effectiveness and efficacy of Rhodiola rosea L.: a systematic review of randomized clinical trials. — Used for the rhodiola evidence discussion and dose-range caution.
+1. Hung SK, Perry R, Ernst E. The effectiveness and efficacy of Rhodiola rosea L.: a systematic review of randomized clinical trials. — Used for the rhodiola evidence discussion and dose-range context.

 2. Ishaque S, Shamseer L, Bukutu C, et al. Rhodiola rosea for physical and mental fatigue: a systematic review. — Open-access systematic review used for the fatigue evidence caveat.

-3. Cropley M, Banks AP, Boyle J. The effects of Rhodiola rosea L. extract on anxiety, stress, cognition and other mood symptoms. — Human study referenced for stress and mood outcomes; not evidence for weight loss.
+3. Cropley M, Banks AP, Boyle J. The effects of Rhodiola rosea L. extract on anxiety, stress, cognition and other mood symptoms. — Human study referenced for stress and mood outcomes.

-4. NIH Office of Dietary Supplements: Dietary Supplement Fact Sheet overview — Baseline source hub for ingredient safety and supplement-context checks.
+4. NIH Office of Dietary Supplements: Dietary Supplement Fact Sheets — Baseline source hub for ingredient safety and supplement context.

 5. FDA: Label claims for conventional foods and dietary supplements — Used for label-claim and structure/function claim context.